kool-dev/pdf/README.md

 - `docker-compose logs -f` - tails the API logs.

 In order to manage dependencies and run commands, please remind of using `kool run yarn` to stick with one single yarn version.

+## Roadmap

+Soon to be added wishes:

+- Parameters to better control Javascript execution/wait condition.
+- Conversion to images also.
+- Got some _kool_ feature you are not seeing?
+Please open a ticket to suggest it!

 ## API